Yvand/EntraCP/index.md

 - Customize list of claim types, and their mapping with Azure AD users or groups.
 - Enable/disable augmentation.
-- Enable/disable Azure AD lookup (to keep people picker returning results even if connectivity to Azure tenant is lost).
+- Enable/disable Azure AD lookup, to keep AzureCP running with limited functionality if connectivity with Azure AD is lost.
 - Customize display of permissions.
 - Set a keyword to bypass Azure AD lookup.
 E.g. input "extuser:partner@contoso.com" directly creates permission "partner@contoso.com" on claim type set for this.
 - Developers can easily customize it by inheriting AzureCP class and override many methods.